 Implementation Plan – Effective Date

-A single effective date will attach to the entire document.
-Annotation of that change will be made during the finalization of the document.
-An associated annotation will also be made in the Version History sections of the document.

-The proposed effective date is the first day of the second quarter following approval by the WECC Board of Directors (Board).
-Because the proposed Substantive Changes are already being used by most entities, no additional time for implementation is proposed.
+The proposed effective date is the first day of the second quarter following regulatory approval.

+Justification

+The entirety of the ICC is Procedurally up to date with only two sections due for five-year review in the first half of 2024.
+Because the entire ICC is Procedurally up to date, and whereas the project proposes no new requirements, the ICC can be implemented without undue burden or delay.
+The DT did not identify any other WECC Criteria, Standards, or NAESB documents that would be impacted if the proposed ICC where adopted.

 Styles and numbering may be changed after drafting is complete.
 Styles and numbering changes are Non-Substantive changes that do not require posting for comment.

+Once the project is finalized, the Version/History Tables will be updated to reflect approved changes.

 Generic Proposed Changes